Skip to Content

 Cycling is a fun way for gay travellers to Bogota to explore the city.

 Getting around the city by bike is a really fun way to experience Bogota and the bicycle infrastructure here is excellent!
 There are over 300km of specially designated bicycle lanes.
 On Sundays between 7 am and 2 pm, lots of main roads in the city are closed for an event called “Ciclovía”, which aims to encourage more locals to cycle in the city.
 There are plenty of bike rental companies in Bogota if you want to explore the city on two wheels.
-We recommending checking if your hotel offers bike rentals or consider joining a guided bike tour to see the sights with a local guide.
+We recommend checking if your hotel offers bike rentals or consider joining a guided bike tour to see the sights with a local guide.

 Awe at all the gold in the Museo del Oro